alyle5/OUR-Anthocyanin/README.md

 ---------------------------------All files are date sensitive----------------------------------------------------------------

+ARI Final-The final version of the Google Earth Engine script that pulls Sentinel-2 imagery

 B5_mARI_ARI_S2_Pull.txt---This should be pasted into Google Earth Engine to pull mARI-ARI and Redness Sentinel-2 reflectance from the study area, incorporating Band 5 for band calculations

 ARI_mARI_Redness_distribution.ipynb---This rasterio py script from Dr.Lu classifies ARI-mARI-Redness values by NLCD classes, analyzes and outputs statistics